webdevankur/Law_landing_Page_Project_3/README.md

 ## What have i learned in this Project
 •	CSS Position

-•	background position
+•	background image and its properties

 • Css Flexbox

-•	Pseudo class (on hover effect)
+•	button styling

 ## Acknowledgement👇